hwahyeon/js-painter/README.md

 # Painting Board with JS
-Painting Board made with VanillaJS.
+The Painting Board made with VanillaJS.
 - JavaScript
 - Canvas
 - 2D Context